lebedov/scikit-cuda/docs/source/index.rst

 functions similar to their C counterparts and high-level functions comparable to those in `NumPy and Scipy <http://www.scipy.org>`_ are provided.

-Python wrappers for cuDNN by Hannes Breschneider are available `here
+Python wrappers for cuDNN by Hannes Bretschneider are available `here
 <https://github.com/hannes-brt/cudnn-python-wrappers>`_.

 Contents